 By default, a gadget is Light in size (and is easily concealed), and is further modified by the spell it replicates and other variables.

 Magic School.
-The following magic schools render the gadget one step heavier: Conjuration, Evocation, Necromancy, and TransmutationModifications.
+The following magic schools render the gadget one step heavier: Conjuration, Evocation, Necromancy, and Transmutation,

+Modifications.
 The gadget can gain one modification worth 1 EP.
 If already Heavy, the weight of the gadget becomes 75 lbs., and cannot be used if you moved in the same round.
 Furthermore, using it reduces your speed when used to 0.

 If the spell replicated by the gadget has a range or target of self or personal, or grants or affects movement speed (such as the fly, haste, or feather fall spells), the gadget must also be worn on a harness.
 A single harness can hold one gadget (which can be replaced with an Action).
 One cannot wear a harness and armor heavier than Light Armor at the same time, but an armor of that size (Light) can be modified to also be a harness.